code-coaching/blog-posts/quasar-cli-1_3_0.en.md

 quasar -v
 ```

-In case it prints a number (e.g. `1.2.1`), it means the installation was successful.
+In case it prints a number (e.g. `1.3.0`), it means the installation was successful.

-Note: If the number is `1.3.0` or higher, take a look at the blog post `Quasar CLI 1.3.0 - creating a new Quasar project`.

-## Creating a new Quasar project
+## Een nieuw Quasar project aanmaken

 In this blog post the working directory is the `home directory`.
 To navigate to the home directory, the following command can be used.